Football is money

 An Invitation, Not a Requirement

-This journey is open to anyone — religious, spiritual, skeptical, or just curious.
+This journey is open to anyone — religious, spiritual, skeptical, or just curious about life, much like how some people are curious about football money or even Terry's money.
 You don’t have to label it.
 You don’t have to share it.
 You don’t have to be consistent to be welcome.
+All that’s asked is honest attention.
+Start where you are.
+Take what serves you.
+Leave the rest.

 Welcome to the 30-Day Spiritual Alignment Quest